 Mr. Manley is President and Chief Executive Officer of the Canadian Council of Chief Executives (CCCE).
 Prior to joining the CCCE, Mr. Manley was Counsel, McCarthy Tétrault LLP.
 Throughout more than 15 years of public service, Mr. Manley held several senior portfolios in the Canadian federal government, including Deputy Prime Minister and Minister of Finance.
-Mr. Manley is a director and member of the Audit Committees of CAE Inc. and Telus Corporation.
-He is also a member of the Advisory Board of Canada 2020, as well as Chair of the Advisory Board of the University of Toronto Munk School of Global Affairs.
-Mr. Manley holds a Bachelor of Arts degree from Carleton University and a J.D. degree from the University of Ottawa, as well as honorary doctorates from four universities.
+Mr. Manley is a director and member of the Audit Committee of Telus Corporation.
+Mr.

+Manley holds a Bachelor of Arts degree from Carleton University and a J.D. degree from the University of Ottawa, as well as honorary doctorates from four universities.

-Jane L. Peverett, FCMA, ICD.D
+Jane L. Peverett, FCMA, ICD.D (Chair of the Audit Committee)

 Ms. Peverett was President and Chief Executive Officer of British Columbia Transmission Corporation (BCTC) from 2005 to 2009 and Chief Financial Officer of BCTC from 2003 to 2005.
 Prior to joining BCTC, Ms. Peverett was with Westcoast Energy Inc., from 1988 to 2003, where she held progressively senior finance, regulatory and executive roles.
 Ms. Peverett is a director and Chair of the Audit Committee of EnCana Corporation and a director and member of the Audit Committee of Postmedia Network Canada Corp. and Postmedia Network Inc. Ms. Peverett is also a director of Northwest Natural Gas Company and Associated Electric & Gas Insurance Services Limited.
 Ms. Peverett received a PEAK award honouring women's excellence in the field of finance in 2005, and in 2009 was named one of the Influential Women in Business in Vancouver.
 Ms. Peverett holds a Bachelor of Commerce degree from McMaster University and a Master of Business Administration degree from Queen's University.
-She is a Certified Management Accountant, involved with the CMA Board in British Columbia, and a fellow of the Society of Management Accountants.
+She is a Certified Management Accountant and a fellow of the Society of Management Accountants.